 Note that information about transportation is indicated for some sites and we recommend you use Google Maps for others.

-When we speak of shadowing, we are referring to observing.
-Shadowing can be applied to just about any profession, but shadowing a physician includes observing how a doctor spends his/her day, how a doctor interacts and communicates with patients, and how a doctor works with a health care team.
-Added benefits of shadowing are that it helps you determine if medicine is the right career choice for you, and, when you apply to professional school, it shows the admissions offices that you’ve worked inside a health care facility.
+When we speak about “shadowing”, we are referring to observing.
+Shadowing can be applied to just about any profession, but shadowing a physician or other healthcare professional includes observing how the clinician spends his/her day, how they interact and communicate with patients, and how a they work with a health care team.
+Added benefits of shadowing include the fact that it helps you determine if medicine is the right career choice for you, and when you apply to health professional school, it shows the admissions committee that you’ve taken the initiative to spend time inside a health care facility.

 When you contact a physician regarding shadowing, there are two main elements to share with him/her:

-Your resume.
+- Your resume.
 It is of utmost importance that this be clean, neat, and look professional.
-We encourage all students to go to the JHU Career Center for guidance on developing a resume.
+We encourage all students to visit the JHU Career Center for guidance and assistance with developing a resume.

-A paragraph on why you are interested in shadowing that particular physician.
-Include the fact that you are a pre-med student studying at Johns Hopkins University, and that you have aspirations of becoming a physician.
-You should also include why you want to observe that physician or within that department.
+- Draft a paragraph that explains why you are interested in shadowing that particular physician.
+Include the fact that you are a pre-med or pre-health student studying at Johns Hopkins University, and that you have aspirations of working in health care.
+You should also include why you want to observe that particular physician or within that specific department.

 Additional suggestions and tips

-- Be professional.
+- Be professional at all times.
 This includes arriving on time to each appointment, dressing professionally, and being courteous to everyone you meet.

 - Know your limits.
 You are not a medical professional, so do not expect to participate in hands-on patient care.

-- Shadowing does not (and should not) be limited to just one day, one week or one doctor.
+- Shadowing does not (and should not) be limited to just one day, one week, or one doctor.
+There is no “magic” number of hours that you must obtain in order to be competitive for health professional school.
 We suggest shadowing multiple physicians in multiple settings over the course of your pre-med studies.